-I didn’t see Princess until I got to the studio since she stayed with a family overnight for certain spiritual reasons.
+I didn’t see Princess until I got to the studio since she stayed with a family overnight for certain 'spiritual reasons'.
+I'm not really sure what it was.
 Either way, they drove her to the studio early that morning where she’d be practicing her vocals.
 She was testing out a new style of rasp resonance, where she’d purposely let her voice sound very rasp and crisp as she sang softer, in more of a whispering tone.
 I arrived with my backpack and everything, getting ready to tell Princess the news.

 “Sup Princess, I got news,” I reported.

-“Hey Donnnn~” she greeted.
+“Hey Dante~” she greeted.
 “You’re not even going to ask me how my night went?” she puckered her face, teasing like she does.